-Using the text from 'The Royal Academy' section of this pack on page 9 and further research in the classroom, try hanging your own 18th Century Royal Academy display in school of paintings from floor to ceiling.
+Using the text from 'The Royal Academy' section of this resource on page 13 and further research in the classroom, try hanging your own 1700s Royal Academy display in school of paintings from floor to ceiling.
 Can you see the paintings at the top of the display properly?
-Where is the most desirable place to hang your paintings - at the top, at the bottom, or in the middle?
+Where is the most desirable place to hang your paintings - at the top, bottom or middle?